 and response to the IMS AS with the allocated data channel media resources information.

-NOTE: This is also applicable for the procedure at the MF.
+MRF shall allocate or update application data channel media resources based on the request from IMS AS, and response to IMS AS with the allocated or updated data channel media resources information.

-Upon receipt the data channel media resources release message from IMS AS, MRF shall release the corresponding allocated data channel media resources for this IMS session.
+Upon receipt of the data channel media resources release message from IMS AS, MRF shall release the corresponding allocated data channel media resources for this IMS session.

+NOTE: Above description is also applicable for the procedure at the MF.